What You Are Building

 Why the Obvious Approaches Fall Short

 The standard rechargeable chemistries (lithium-ion and sodium-ion intercalation, lead-acid, nickel-metal-hydride, lithium-sulfur, redox-flow, and the metal-air family) each pair two electrodes of different potential across an ion-conducting, electron-insulating barrier.
 Charge is retained because that barrier blocks direct electron flow.
 This is a real and well-proven approach.
-Its structural cost is that any breach of the barrier is a self-discharge or safety event, and the separated-electrode geometry concentrates strain, heat, and aging at interfaces.
+In that geometry, charge retention depends on the continued integrity of the barrier, and strain, heat, and aging concentrate at the electrode interfaces.

 Metal-hydride hydrogen storage is also mature, but in its conventional form it operates at thermodynamic equilibrium with hydrogen gas pressure as the controlled variable, storing hydrogen in interstitial lattice sites throughout the metal bulk.
-That bulk-lattice storage brings diffusion-limited kinetics and lattice-strain fatigue.
+Bulk-lattice storage of that kind operates with diffusion-limited kinetics and accumulates lattice strain over cycling.
 Proton-conducting carbon gels, electrochemical exfoliation of metal nanoparticles, and mechanochemical repair are each established in the literature too.
 The materials science underneath is all prior art.

-The gap the disclosed architecture targets is not new physics.
-It is that no prior design combined bulk-equipotential retention without a separator, surface-bonded (not bulk-lattice) metal-hydrogen storage, and a single conductive gel medium into one sealed cell.
-The novelty is the combination.
+What the disclosed architecture contributes is not new physics but a particular combination: bulk-equipotential retention without a separator, surface-bonded rather than bulk-lattice metal-hydrogen storage, and a single conductive gel medium, brought together in one sealed cell.

 The Architecture